 Table 5.6 seeks to quantify the likely order of impacts that the proposed expansion of Marrickville Metro would have on other competitive facilities within the defined trade area.
 In each instance, the core traders at each centre will not be irrevocably impacted.
-The overall level of impact across total retail floorspace will be within the range of reasonable competitive outcomes.
+The overall level of impact across total retail floorspace will be within the range of reasonable competitive outcomes, and clearly of a lesser order of magnitude than was previously estimated in relation to the larger proposed expansion scheme for the centre.